poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-With this approach we remove the `new` keyword from our `ClassA`, with that we move away from `ClassA` the responsibility of the creation of `ClassB`.
+With this approach we remove the `new` keyword from our `ClassA`.
+Thus, we move the responsibility of the creation of `ClassB` away from `ClassA`.

-`ClassA` still have a hard dependency on `ClassB` but now it can be `injected` from the outside:
+`ClassA` still has a hard dependency on `ClassB` but now it can be `injected` from the outside:

 ```java
 class Main {